kalashnikovisme/json_api_test_helpers/README.md

 # JsonApiTestHelpers

-Collection of helpers methods to easy testing of JSON API responses
+Collection of helper methods to easy testing of JSON API responses

 ## Installation